 Alum Yolanda Seals-Coffield (B.A. ’93), PwC’s U.S. chief people and inclusion officer, joined fellow Bison Lawrence Ballard (B.B.A ’94) for a discussion on emerging trends in the workforce and how students can prepare for their careers ahead of graduation.
 More than 100 students, faculty, and staff filled the Howard University School of Business’ auditorium Sept.
 25 for the spirited conversation.

-Seals-Coffield told students that they’re entering the workforce over the next few years at an interesting time where there is such tremendous change, but also massive opportunity.
+She told students that they’re entering the workforce over the next few years at an interesting time where there are tremendous changes happening, but massive opportunity for professional growth.

 "We need a workforce that is preparing workers for tomorrow and we’re preparing workers for a world we don’t understand yet," she said.
 “The way that you do your work will absolutely change.
 What we need to do is make sure that we are building the skills that people will need to adapt to that workforce.”